-Treatment Option Description Existing ponds & UV This is the existing process at Raglan WWTP.
-Wastewater is received at the inlet works, from where w ponds with aquamats installed.
-The pond wastewater discharges into a day pond for storage prior to di From the day pond treated wastewater is pumped via an inline UV disinfection system to a discharge p Whāingaroa (Raglan) Harbour.
-Existing ponds & UV incl TSS removal Additional TSS removal can be achieved via tertiary treatment using a membrane.
-Wastewater flows the allowing only smaller particles to pass through.
-Some pathogens are removed through the membrane disinfection would provide additional pathogen removal.
+Treatment Option Description Existing ponds & UV Wastewater is received at the inlet works, from where wastewater is piped to aerated ponds with aquar wastewater discharges into a day pond for storage prior to discharge on the outgoing tide.
+From the da pumped via an inline UV disinfection system to the discharge point near the mouth of the Whāingaroa ( Existing ponds & UV incl TSS removal Additional TSS removal can be achieved via tertiary treatment using a membrane.
+Wastewater flows th allowing only smaller particles to pass through.
+Some pathogens are removed through the membrane to disinfection would provide additional pathogen removal.
 Convert pond to activated sludge & UV Converting one or more of the current ponds to an activated sludge process will target the TSS, BOD a parameters.
 Total nitrogen and phosphorus can also be targeted if required.
-A new clarifier would nee New separate activated sludge plant & UV Construction of a new purpose-built activated sludge plant at the existing location, which is a more resione of the existing ponds to the activated sludge process.
-A new clarifier would need to be installed.
-MBR & UV A membrane bioreactor is an activated sludge process which uses membranes instead of a clarifier to wastewater.
+A new clarifier would need New separate activated sludge plant & UV Construction of a new purpose-built activated sludge plant at the existing location, which is a more resil one of the existing ponds to the activated sludge process.
+MBR & UV A membrane bioreactor is an activated sludge process which uses membranes instead of a clarifier to a wastewater.
 Nitrogen and phosphorus can be removed from this process.
 Existing ponds + fixed film process with clarification + UV Utilising the same bacteria as activated sludge, a fixed film process (e.g. submerged aerated filter, trick material (biofilm) attached to media in a tank to treat the wastewater.
 A clarification step is also require slough off the media.
 Fixed film processes could be used with the existing ponds, and will target BOD parameters.

+amats installed.
+The pond day pond treated wastewater is a (Raglan) Harbour.

-wastewater is piped to aerated discharge on the outgoing tide. point near the mouth of the through membrane modules, e by a filtration process, whilst UV and ammoniacal nitrogen ed to be installed. silient option than conversion of o separate solids from the treated ckling filter) uses biological ired to separate the solids that D and ammoniacal nitrogen
+through membrane modules, by a filtration process, whilst UV

+and ammoniacal nitrogen ed to be installed.

+silient option than conversion of

+o separate solids from the treated

+ckling filter) uses biological red to separate the solids that D and ammoniacal nitrogen